Tymotex/JobTracker/README.md

-# SENG2021 project
+# Employ.me

-This is a web application that scrapes together job postings from major job-hunting platforms and provides automation services for the user to track their application for postings they are interested in.
+Employ.me is a web application that scrapes together job postings from major job-hunting platforms and provides automation services for the user to track their application for postings they are interested in.
+This project was the winning entry for SENG2021 at UNSW and our team (AT3K) received the Macquarie Group Software Engineering prize.

 ### Links: